 - As explained above, this role is required for all ServiceNow users that you want to be synchronized with or receive notifications from xMatters.

 Now log in to your xMatters instance and navigate to the Users page.
-If the synchronization was correctly configured, it will have added a matching user to xMatters using the settings on the Data Sync configuration page, and the email address as their email device.
+If the synchronization was correctly configured, you'll see the user added to xMatters using the settings on the Data Sync configuration page, and the email address as their email device.

 Synchronize a group